Skip to Main Content.

 Is a married couple limited to a single $10 million gain exclusion cap?

 Section 1202(b)(1) provides that if a taxpayer has eligible gain, that gain is subject to the gain exclusion caps discussed elsewhere in this article.
 There is no question that spouses filing a joint return are each treated as separate “taxpayers” for various purposes the Internal Revenue Code.[21]
 The combination of reference to “taxpayer” in Section 1202 and the status of spouses as separate taxpayers for certain purposes under the Internal Revenue Code has been cited as support for the argument that each spouse should be treated as a separate taxpayer for Section 1202 purposes, with each spouse having a separate gain exclusion cap (i.e., with each spouse having a separate $10 Million Cap).
-Section 1202(b)(1)(A), which provides that the $10 Million Cap is separated into two $5 million gain exclusion caps if a married couple filing separately, can be cited to refute this argument, although it could be argued that Congress may have intended to limit the aggregate Section 1202 gain exclusion cap for spouses filing jointly to a single $10 Million Cap, but failed to adequately address that intention in the language of Section 1202.
+Section 1202(b)(1)(A), which provides that the $10 Million Cap is separated into two $5 million gain exclusion caps if a married couple files separately, can be cited to refute this argument, although it could be argued that Congress may have intended to limit the aggregate Section 1202 gain exclusion cap for spouses filing jointly to a single $10 Million Cap, but failed to adequately address that intention in the language of Section 1202.

 If the issue of whether a married couple is limited to one $10 million gain exclusion or has two separate per-spouse $10 million gain exclusions were litigated, the taxpayers could argue that the US Supreme Court has held that when Congress passes a statute whose plain text gives a taxpayer the benefit of a “double windfall”, the statute should nevertheless be given effect, in spite of the IRS arguments to the contrary.[22]
 As a rebuttal, the IRS might argue that the adoption of the separate “taxpayer” argument would give married couples an unintended windfall.
 The Board of Tax Appeals (predecessor to the Tax Court) decision in Marvin L. Levy, 46 BTA 1145 (1942) might shed some light on how the courts today would view Section 1202’s marriage penalty issue.
 In that old case, a married couple argued that each spouse should be entitled to a separate net capital loss limit, instead of one combined net capital loss limit.
 The Board concluded that the reason for filing a joint return is to amalgamate tax items of two spouses, potentially resulting in offsets unavailable in individual returns.
 The Board felt that with a joint return there were no longer two individuals with their own rights to deductions, but instead an integrated whole (including an integrated [single] capital loss limitation).
 In his dissent, Judge Kern argued that spouses are separate taxpayers with separate net capital loss limits.
 Judge Kern discussed the Supreme Court cases cited by the majority and noted that he could find no justification in those cases or the statute supporting the majority’s conclusions.
 The Levy decision suggests that a taxpayer would have an uphill battle in Tax Court making the separate taxpayer argument, but Judge Kern’s dissent does provide some ammunition for a contrary position.